 Assessments for Newborn Babies

 Each newborn baby is carefully checked at birth for signs of problems or complications.
 A complete physical assessment will be performed that includes every body system.
-Throughout the hospital stay, physicians, nurses, and other healthcare providers continually assess a baby for changes in health and for signs of problems or illness.
+Throughout the hospital stay, doctors, nurses, and other health care providers continually assess the health of the baby, observing for signs of problems or illness.
 Assessment may include:

-Each area can have a score of zero, one, or two, with ten points as the maximum.
-A total score of ten means a baby is in the best possible condition.
-Nearly all babies score between eight and ten, with one or two points taken off for blue hands and feet because of immature circulation.
+Each area can have a score of zero, one, or two, with 10 points as the maximum.
+A total score of 10 means a baby is in the best possible condition.
+Nearly all babies score between eight and 10, with one or two points taken off for blue hands and feet because of immature circulation.
 If a baby has a difficult time during delivery, this can lower the oxygen levels in the blood, which can lower the Apgar score.
 Apgar scores of three or less often mean a baby needs immediate attention and care.
-However, only 1.4 percent of babies have Apgar scores less than seven at five minutes after birth.

 Score = 0